 I replayed Spider-Man 2 so many times I lost count.
 Each villain added something new to the game mechanically and narratively, creating a variety of missions that went from Mysterio-with-UFOs wacky to Doc Ock’s grounded Icarus story.
 It was fun each and every time I played.

 Spider-Man PS4 goes for a more grounded story.
 In a plot that is distinct from existing comic or movie adaptations, Peter Parker has been Spider-Man for 8 years and already has a roster of rogues locked up in the Raft.
 Norman Osborne is mayor, Peter has moved on from his Daily Bugle roots and is a research assistant doing the manual labour and fixing things Otto Octavious is either too dumb or over-eager to fix.
-It sounds like a criticism, but it actually works very well and the Otto/Peter relationship is fundamental to both the plot and helps bring the player into the world.
+It sounds like a criticism, but it actually works very well and the Otto/Peter relationship is fundamental to both the plot and into bringing the player into the world.

 It’s the surprises that make the story interesting and new.
 We meet and see characters that are familiar to anyone with a passing interesting in Spider-Man, but each is slightly recast.
 We have Norman Osborne, but where is Green Goblin?
 Will Otto get his extra arms?
 Miles Morales is here, will Peter die at the end and pass on the torch?
 In many ways, the game touches base with what we’ve seen before, but it keeps you on your toes with refreshing changes and making everyone so human.